 1. General conditions for edible non-prescribed goods

-Unless specified with in the commodity list below, the Department is unaware of any specific requirement for edible non-prescribed goods that are for export to Bahrain.
+The Department is unaware of any prohibited edible non-prescribed goods that are for export to Bahrain.

 Bahrain is a member of the Gulf Cooperation Council (GCC), which has published a